5-year Variable Mortgage Rates

 For example, on a $450,000 mortgage with a 25 year amortization period, a rate of 3.25% would see you pay $67,730 interest over 5 years.
 With a 3.00% rate you’d pay $62,412 interest over the term.
 So, a difference of just 0.25% can save you $5,318 over your 5-year term (Source: Ratehub mortgage calculator).

 We make it simple to see current mortgage rates from all of Canada’s leading mortgage providers in one place.
 We have rates from the big banks, smaller lenders, as well as mortgage brokers across the country.
 This makes it easy to see who offers the best rates in Canada in real time, at no cost to you.

 What are the pros and cons of variable rates?

 Variable mortgage rates expose you to changes in interest rates and, thus, in your mortgage payments.
 If market rates fluctuate, you will be charged the difference in interest applied to your mortgage principal.
 Further, if your mortgage payments are structured so you pay a fixed amount every month – with rate changes altering the interest and principal portions – then your mortgage payment schedule may also be affected.

 On the other hand, variable mortgage rates have proven to be less expensive compared to fixed rates when examined historically, and they particularly make sense in falling interest rate environments.

-The 3-year term is sensible if you foresee breaking your mortgage within a few years – like, if you were to upgrade your home, for instance.
-Opting for a 3-year term over, say, a 5-year term could save you a considerable amount in penalty costs.
+The 3-year term is sensible if you foresee breaking your mortgage within a few years – if you were to upgrade or sell your home, for instance.
+Opting for a 3-year term over a 5-year term could save you a considerable amount in penalty costs.